saskysamonte/past-events-for-the-events-calendar/README.md

 # past-events-for-the-events-calendar
-Displaying Past Events for The Events Calendar WordPress Plugin
+Displaying Past Events for The Events Calendar WordPress Plugin by Modern Tribe